loadsys/CakePHP-Skeleton/bin/README.md

 ## Contributing Improvements ##

 1. Checkout a copy of the Loadsys CakePHP-Skeleton, which includes this project as a submodule.
+(This arrangement is useful for the ability to test the scripts  against the CakePHP-Skeleton project itself.)
-2. @TODO ???
+2. @TODO What's the actual process from here?
+Edit the submodule?

 ## Key Scripts ##